-- A. Damage: Destruction, damage, or abuse of any property, public or private, is prohibited. - B. Vandalism: Deliberate attempts to deface property are prohibited.
+- A. Damage: Destruction, damage, or abuse of any property, public or private, is prohibited. - B. Vandalism: Deliberate attempts to deface any property, public or private, is prohibited.

 Discouraging Policy Violations

 Students have a responsibility to discourage their peers from violating the Statement of Student Conduct and/or the Policies of the College.